Ruth Y. Goldway: Early life and career

 Goldway was born September 17, 1945, in New York City.
 After graduating from the Bronx High School of Science, she attended the University of Michigan and Wayne State University where she earned a Bachelor of Arts and Master of Arts in English literature respectively.

 She is on the board of TreePeople and New Visions Foundation.
 She is a founder and co-chair of Women in Logistics and Delivery Services (WILDS), a networking and mentoring organization.
 Goldway has lectured on the role of women in government, Finnish culture and society, urban planning, and consumerism at universities and professional associations throughout the United States, Europe, Australia and Japan.
 She was assistant to the director of California's Department of Consumer Affairs during the 1970s.
 She was elected council member and mayor of the city of Santa Monica from 1979 to 1983.
 She helped to found California's system of statewide farmers markets and expanded citizen representation on state regulatory boards.
 She served as Founder and Chairperson of the Santa Monica Pier Restoration Corporation from 1983 to 1994.

 Goldway served as director of public affairs at California State University, Los Angeles.
 From 1991 to 1994 she served as manager of public affairs for the Getty Trust, the largest arts and education foundation in the U.S.

-In Finland, from 1994–1997, as the then-spouse of U.S. Ambassador Derek Shearer, she authored several articles that appeared in the Finnish magazine Gloria, organized seminars on women's issues and assisted in the promotion of American products and services.
+In Finland, from 1994 to 1997, as the then-spouse of U.S. Ambassador Derek Shearer, she authored several articles that appeared in the Finnish magazine Gloria, organized seminars on women's issues and assisted in the promotion of American products and services.
 Her memoirs of her experiences there, Letters from Finland, were translated and published in Finland by Otava Oy in November, 1998.
 In 1993, Goldway played the part of the Education Secretary in the film "Dave".